Krynet-Community/.github/profile/README.md

 This organization is a place for users, developers, and privacy enthusiasts to build and share things around the **Krynet.ai** ecosystem.

-Krynet is an **Icelandic company operating within the broader European ecosystem**, and the community around it naturally includes users and developers from across Europe and elsewhere.
+Krynet is an **Icelandic company**, while the community surrounding it is international.
+The community is not operated by Krynet, LLC and does not represent Krynet or any particular country, government, or regional organization.

 We're interested in the things that naturally grow around a project: